lawrence-forooghian/dotfiles/additional_steps.md

 - TODO how to transfer data over from an old personal machine
   - I think the easiest thing to do is to just plug in Time Machine drive from old machine, copy home directory over to Desktop, and then transfer whatever I want to keep into the new home directory.
+- TODO what about Stickies?
+I have a bunch of stuff there at the moment
 - How to set up Time Machine (inherit previous backup?)
 - TODO what about stuff in keychain from old machine?
 There should be nothing that’s only there hopefully, other than Wi-Fi passwords.
+- TODO adding SSH key to OptiPlex

 ## macOS preferences